-St. George’s Church of Ireland is a recently restored 200 year old church, set on a hill just off the Main St. The church’s airy interior is lit by the glowing colours of beautiful stained glass windows.
-Its organ which is still played today, was built in Dublin by William Telford in 1896.
+St. George’s Church of Ireland is a recently restored 200 year old church, set on the hill just off the Main St. The church’s airy interior is lit by the glowing colours of beautiful stained glass windows.
+The organ, which is still played today, was built in Dublin by William Telford in 1896.
 The church also houses a small historical exhibition that includes artefacts and interpretive material depicting the ‘Twin Traditions’ of Leitrim that mingle ancient Gaelic roots with Plantation culture.

 The history enthusiast can call in to the Heritage Centre right next door where there a number of intriguing displays of papers and log books from local landlords of former times.
 Here the story of Leitrim, its landscape, its history and the hardships faced by its people during the 1800s is introduced in an audio-visual presentation.

 From the Heritage Centre, you can plan your visit to the local Workhouse, one of hundreds of similar buildings around the country which share the same bleak history.
 Follow the brass plaques on the footpath that lead you from St. George’s to the Workhouse, where you can find out more about the role of the Workhouse in Ireland during famine times and experience the place in its original state.
 A famine graveyard is also located close by.

 4. Geraghty’s Shop